 - one-step food preparation, such as popcorn, fairy floss, coffee and squeezing juices

 - any type of food including pre-packaged food.

 There are minimal requirements for mobile food vending vehicles selling only pre-packaged, low-risk food.

-Mobile food vendors and similar retail food outlets need to notify the local council of their business and food activity details.
+Mobile food vendors and similar retail food outlets (except waterborne food businesses) need to notify the local council of their business and food activity details.

 Local councils are generally responsible for the approval of mobile food vending vehicles.
 There may be costs associated with these approvals.
 Contact your local council for details.